DominicMachado/DominicMachado.github.io/docs/latn-102-s22/schedule-latn102-s22.md

 - Relative clauses (cont'd)
 - **Reading (to be completed before class)**: Read this [overview of relative clauses](https://lingualatina.github.io/textbook/presentation/11-relative-clauses/overview/) as well as the section on [locating antecedents of relative clauses](https://lingualatina.github.io/textbook/presentation/11-relative-clauses/pronoun-and-antecedent/).
 - **Morphology (to be completed before class)**: Memorize the declension of the [relative pronoun](https://lingualatina.github.io/textbook/reference/pronouns-paradigms/#relative).
+- **Practice (to be completed before class)**: Try your hand at the following [exercise](https://observablehq.com/@dominicmachado/relative-clause-practice) on analyzing relative clauses.

 [Back to top.](#top)